 TNR stands for Trap-Neuter-Return.
-After a feral cat is humanely trapped, he/she is spayed (female)/neutered (male) and immunized then returned to the trapped location and released after an appropriate recovery period.
+After a feral cat is humanely trapped, he/she is spayed (female)/neutered (male) and immunized then returned to the trapped location after an appropriate recovery period.
 Feral cats who have been TNR’d will have the tip of their left ear removed to indicate the cat is sterilized and vaccinated against rabies.

 What is a community cat?
 Is there a difference between stray and feral cats?

 Community cats are unowned cats living outdoors in virtually every region on every continent where people live.
 Like indoor cats, they belong to the domestic cat species.
 Community cats, also known as feral cats, are usually not socialized, or unfriendly, to people and cannot live indoors.
 They, however, can live full, healthy lives with their feline families, or colonies, in their outdoor homes.

 Stray cats (usually abandoned or lost companion animals) are socialized to people and can be adopted into homes while feral cats are not socialized to people and prefer living outdoors.
 Learn more at AlleyCat.org/StrayOrFeral